Interfacing with sql databases with Qt5

 So, the basic structure of this function is quite simple.
 We first check if the column of the sql table that is being accessed is the column with our

 pretend boolean.
 If yes, then we check whether the data are being accessed under the ‘Qt::CheckStateRole’.
-If the answer is yes again, we run a block of code that reads the current value of
+If the answer is yes again, we can fetch the current value of our ‘pretend boolean’ by accessing the data stored in the current index, and we store this value in

 There are a few other situations that the re-implemented function handles.
 If we are accessing data in the column with our